Coalition of Asian Pacifics in Entertainment

-The Coalition of Asian Pacifics in Entertainment (CAPE) is a 501(c)(3) non-profit organization that advocates for Asian Americans and Pacific Islanders in the entertainment industry.
+The Coalition of Asian Pacifics in Entertainment (CAPE) is a 501(c)(3) non-profit media arts and storytellers organization that advocates for Asian Americans and Pacific Islanders in the entertainment industry, specifically in television and film.
 Established in 1991, CAPE "champions diversity by educating, connecting, and empowering Asian American and Pacific Islander artists and leaders in entertainment and media."
-The organization focuses on training development program and incubators for emerging and mid-level entertainment industry professionals and media consulting and training services.
+The organization focuses on training development program and incubators for emerging, mid-level entertainment and high-level industry professionals and media consulting and training services.

 History

-CAPE was founded in 1991 as a way to connect AAPIs in the entertainment industry by television producer and executive Wenda Fong, publicist Fritz Friedman, and film producer and executive Chris Lee.
+CAPE was founded in 1991 as a way to connect Asian Americans and Pacific Islanders in the entertainment industry by television producer and executive Wenda Fong, publicist Fritz Friedman, and film producer and executive Chris Lee.
 The organization had few members when it was founded, as there were very few Asian Americans and Pacific Islanders who were very visible in the media.
 However, since its founding, CAPE has grown to support both new and established actors, writers, directors, producers, agents, and executives.
 Despite starting small, the CAPE community mobilized through volunteer efforts, and their educational programs and opportunities have helped members develop their careers in the entertainment industry by connecting them to the tools they need to enhance their careers.
 Additionally, CAPE has been working on developing connections with US and International film industries of China, India, Korea, Japan, Taiwan, and the Philippines.

 In 2009, CAPE hired its first staff member in Executive Director, Jennifer Sanderson.
 It was in 2014 that CAPE moved from being a paid membership-driven organization to a mission-driven organization.
 The organization decided that in order to fulfill its original goals of serving the artists in the Asian American and Pacific Islander community, they needed to open up their resources to be available to anyone who needed to access them.
 The same year, Jennifer Sanderson officially stepped down and in 2015, Michelle K. Sugihara took helm and is currently CAPE's Executive Director.

 In October 2016, CAPE celebrated its 25th anniversary.
 Steven Yeun, Harry Shum Jr., and Constance Wu were some of the many in attendance.

+Programs

 CAPE New Writers Award

 The CAPE New Writers Award was established in 1999 in order to discover and help emerging AAPI writers and artists.
 Writers submit original works in two categories, film and television.
-Up to 10 fellows are selected and winners receive a $4,000 prize, a reading of their script, and opportunities to connect with entertainment executives and producers.
+Up to 10 writers are selected and winners receive a $4,000 prize, a reading of their script, and opportunities to connect with entertainment executives and producers.
 Notable winners of the fellowship include Alice Wu, Randall Park, Leonard Chang, and Matthew Yang King.
+The competition has since retired and transitioned into the CAPE New Writers Fellowship.